rust-lang/book/src/ch05-02-example-structs.md

 where we call the function.

-The `area` function accesses the `width` and `height` fields of the `Rectangle` instance.
+The `area` function accesses the `width` and `height` fields of the `Rectangle` instance (note that accessing fields of a borrowed struct instance does not move the field values, which is why you often see borrows of structs).
 Our function signature for `area` now says exactly what we mean: calculate the area of `Rectangle`, using its `width` and `height` fields.
 This conveys that the width and height are related to each other, and it gives descriptive names to the values rather than using the tuple index values of `0` and `1`.
 This is a win for clarity.

 ### Adding Useful Functionality with Derived Traits